 There are certain special procedures that are used to extract a number of eggs from the egg donor.
 In few cases daily hormonal injections are required to boost egg production.
 The surrogate mother also needs to start estrogen tablets that will help in building up the lining of her womb.

-The eggs are fertilized in the laboratory condition with the help of father’s semen sample.
-Suitable eggs are selected for fertilization process.
+The eggs are fertilized in the laboratory condition with the help of the father’s semen sample.
+Suitable eggs are selected for the fertilization process.

 The egg is transferred into the womb of the surrogate mother after fertilization.
 The fertilized egg can be transferred either fresh or after having been de-frosted from egg storage.

-In case of fresh egg transfer, the monthly cycles of the surrogate mother and the egg donor must be synchronised by using hormone medication.
-Generally a mock test is done to ensure whether the surrogate mother is capable of being a surrogate.
+In case of fresh egg transfer, the monthly cycles of the surrogate mother and the egg donor must be synchronized by using hormone medication.
+Generally, a mock test is done to ensure whether the surrogate mother is capable of being a surrogate.